supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 > Connections matter.

 One day someone mumbled in Discord voice chat about: "big output".. "output being big" or something like that.
-To this day, I don't know who said it, I tried to ask around in discord.
+To this day, I don't know who said it, I tried to ask around in Discord.
 I know it's one of my friends because I heard it in the voice chat.
 I really liked the sound of "big output", it translated to me as a question:

 **"How big can your output get?"**